Unified vs Regional Payroll: Choosing the Best Strategy for Global Expansion

 The Regional Best-in-Class approach means choosing the best local payroll provider or payroll software for each country or region.
 These local experts are great at handling country-specific payroll rules, taxes, and laws.

-This model is a good choice for companies that need high accuracy and strong control in each region, especially in countries where rules change often — like India, Brazil, or the UAE.
+This model is a good choice for companies that need high accuracy and strong control in each region, especially in countries where rules change often, like India, Brazil, or the UAE, while still forming part of a broader multi-country payroll solution.

 Main Benefits: